-To help inform its submission, YLAL hosted a virtual roundtable on 27 January 2021 featuring a range of junior human rights practitioners and policy professionals, and also sought input from its broad membership base.
+To help inform its submission, YLAL hosted a virtual roundtable on 24 November 2021 featuring a range of human rights practitioners and policy professionals, including:

 YLAL is proud to have been involved in the setting up of the Social Welfare Solicitors Qualification Fund.

 You can read our press release.

 SWSQF in the News

 There has been press coverage of the Fund including:

 On 12 May 2021, YLAL sent a survey to its members.

 The purpose of this was to gain an understanding into the likely number of members who may be eligible for the proposed Social Welfare Lawyers’ Qualification Fund.

 This article was written by a guest author, who would like to remain anonymous.

 I decided to write this blog to raise awareness after reading an article in the Law Society Gazette dated 30 April 2021.